Close up image of an Australian Sheppard puppy with bright blue eyes.

 Veterinary Pharmacogenetics

-PrIMe® MDR1 Testing for Dogs and Cats
+MDR1 Testing for Dogs & Cats – Test Before You Treat

 Order now